rafsch16/rafsch16.github.io/_posts/2021-11-16-customer-segmentation-report.markdown

 <h4>Implementation</h4>

 <p>After data cleaning, I was ready to identify parts of the population that best describe the core customer base of the company.
 Therefore a Mann-Whitney U test was applied on each attribute of the customer and general population datasets.
-To do so, the <i>mannwhitneyu( )</i> function from the <i>scipy.stats</i> module was implemented.</p>
+To do so, the <span class="custom">mannwhitneyu()</span> function from the <span class="custom">scipy.stats</span> module was implemented.</p>

-{% highlight ruby %}
+{% highlight python %}
 p_val = stats.mannwhitneyu(x, y, alternative='two-sided')
 {% endhighlight %}

-<p>Here, <i>x</i> and <i>y</i> are the datasets to be tested.
+<p>Here, 'x' and 'y' are the datasets to be tested.
 The resulting p-value allowed to sort the attributes according to their statistical difference.</p>

 <p>At this point the third dataset comes into play.
 It is the dataset from a previous marketing campaign that includes the same demographic information together with a response column, that states whether or not an individual has become a customer of the company.
 This dataset was used to train and test a supervised learning model, identifying potential customers.</p>

 <p>Therefore, a pipeline was used with a list of transforms and a final estimator, performing a grid search to optimize the hyperparameters of the model.
-This is based on scikit-learn's Pipeline and GridSearchCV classes.
+This is based on scikit-learn's <span class="custom">Pipeline</span> and <span class="custom">GridSearchCV</span> classes.
 The full pipeline is as follows: Scaler, Imputer, Classifier.
-To be used in a pipeline, the Scaler was coded as a class with fit and transform methods.
-It can apply 'min-max' or 'standard' scaling, whereas scikit-learn's Imputer class can insert the 'mode' or the 'mean' of an attribute for missing values.
-The docstring of the Scaler class is shown below.
-Note that the Scaler class inherits from scikit-learn's BaseEstimator and TransformerMixin classes.</p>
+To be used in a pipeline, the <span class="custom">Scaler</span> was coded as a class with <span class="custom">fit</span> and <span class="custom">transform</span> methods.
+It can apply 'min-max' or 'standard' scaling, whereas scikit-learn's <span class="custom">Imputer</span> class can insert the 'mode' or the 'mean' of an attribute for missing values.
+The docstring of the <span class="custom">Scaler</span> class is shown below.
+Note that the <span class="custom">Scaler</span> class inherits from scikit-learn's <span class="custom">BaseEstimator</span> and <span class="custom">TransformerMixin</span> classes.</p>

-{% highlight ruby %}
+{% highlight python %}
 class Scaler(BaseEstimator, TransformerMixin):
     '''
     Scaling transform with min-max or standard scaling.